Kitware/CMake/Help/manual/ctest.1.rst

 ``-F``
  Enable failover.

- This option allows ctest to resume a test set execution that was previously interrupted.
+ This option allows CTest to resume a test set execution that was previously interrupted.
 If no interruption occurred, the ``-F`` option will have no effect.

 ``-j <jobs>, --parallel <jobs>``
  Run the tests in parallel using the given number of jobs.

- This option tells ctest to run the tests in parallel using given number of jobs.
+ This option tells CTest to run the tests in parallel using given number of jobs.
 This option can also be set by setting the environment variable ``CTEST_PARALLEL_LEVEL``.

 ``--test-load <level>``